mammos_mumag quickstart#

 • the magnetization M in the direction of the applied field

-• the component Mx, My, Mz of the spontaneous magnetization
+• the components Mx, My, Mz of the magnetization

 • the energy density